fduTristin/Database-System/notes/chap3.md

 from borrower, loan
 where borrower.loan_number = loan.loan_number)

-//Find all customers of the Perryridge branch select customer_name from all_customer where branch_name = 'Perryridge'
+--Find all customers of the Perryridge branch select customer_name from all_customer where branch_name = 'Perryridge'